-VPN is a service provider that encrypts your Internet connection and hides you as well as your content from the prying eyes.
+VPN is a service provider that encrypts your Internet connection and hides you as well as your content from prying eyes.
 When you will use a VPN, your Internet Protocol TV service and an Internet Service Provider will not know what you are streaming and from where.

 Benefits of Using IPTV

 There are three major benefits that have got consumers to ditch the cable and stream IPTV:

 IPTV uses a switched IP network for delivering content.
 This means it uses less bandwidth since the content is housed on the network.
 The user can then stream whatever content they choose to.
 When it comes the traditional TV network, they broadcast video content constantly to the set-top box.
 Consumers have to decide from so many options.

 It’s less expensive compared to standard cable or satellite.
 Your monthly bill reduces by 10 times if you choose IPTV.
 That’s many customers reach out to Spectrum customer care to switch from cable subscription to their Choice package.

 You will get your hands on some advanced perks with IPTV.
 You can access the Internet from your TV along with viewing a program.
 Some advanced Internet Protocol TV systems also let you access your PC from the TV as well.
 Then, of course, you will have other smart features like using your smartphone to schedule DVR recording or changing parental controls.